jpl-labcas/workflows/README.md

 The sources are in the `docs/source` directory.

-To built the documentation:
+To built the documentation locally, run:

-    cd docs
-    sphinx-build -b html source .
+    sphinx-build -b html docs site

-The documentation can be viewed in the browser at `docs/index.html`.
+The documentation can be viewed in the browser at `site/index.html`.

-Publish the documentation:

-    git commit -a -m "update docs"
-    git push
+Publish the documentation by pushing the source updates to the `main` branch.
+A github action will build and publish the documentation.

 The documentation is publicly hosted on [LabCas Workflow documentation](https://jpl-labcas.github.io/workflows/)